comyata/comyata/README.md

 The library and syntax is inspired by [stated-js](https://github.com/cisco-open/stated), but with different core philosophies:

+- immutable output generation with no side effects between multiple compute cycles
+    - in stated: contains a full fledged state-machine, which allows mutating the output with field based patches, which in itself is really great, but it mutates the `.output` directly without transparently propagating what fields have changed
 - `$import` is resolved at runtime, returning compatible values for chaining and direct access
     - in stated: not possible to access object results with `$import('file').prop_a`
     - in stated: not possible to use the result in other functions like `$merge([$import('fileA'), $import('fileB')])`